port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/webhook.md

 Most 3rd party providers expect a webhook endpoint to provide a correct response after a short period of time.

-In order to comply with the expectation from custom webhook endpoints, when making a request to your custom webhook, you will see a **`202 ACCEPTED`** status code returned in the response.
+In order to comply with the expectation from custom webhook endpoints, when you or your 3rd party provider makes a request to your custom webhook, you will see a **`202 ACCEPTED`** status code returned in the response.
 This is the expected behavior and it means that the payload sent to your custom webhook has been received and will undergo processing in the background, after which it will appear in your catalog as determined by your mapping configuration.

 ## Examples